PAC-Bayesian High Dimensional Bipartite Ranking: MCMC implementation

 Note that the values taken by $\eta$ have been renormalized to fit in $(0,1)$.
 We take as a benchmark in our simulations the AUC of $\eta$ as defined in \eqref{modele}, which is .7387.
 In other words, the closer to .7387, the better the performance.
 Our simulations are summed up in \autoref{tablesynthetic} and \autoref{figsynthetic}.

-Several comments are in order. \begin{itemize} \item The overall performance is good, and the best AUC value (equal to .731, achieved by the averaged estimator with $\delta=.1$ and $\sigma^{2}=.001$) is very close to the optimal oracle value .7387, therefore validating our procedure for ranking. \item As expected, the averaged estimator exhibits slightly better performance (see \autoref{figsynthetic}, a), due to its improved numerical stability over the randomized estimator. \item $\delta$ and $\sigma^{2}$ require fine tuning.
-Setting one of these two parameters at a wrong magnitude will fail.
-We advise to consider methods such as cross-validation to perform automatic calibration. \item When $\delta$ and $\sigma^{2}$ are finely calibrated, the algorithm almost always selects the two ground truth covariates ($3$ and $5$, see \autoref{figsynthetic}, b).
-As highlighted above, additional junk covariates may be selected when the fit to the data is weak (\ie, $\delta$ is too small), leading to poor performance. \end{itemize}
+\paragraph{Comments} The overall performance is good, and the best AUC value (equal to .731, achieved by the averaged estimator with $\delta=.1$ and $\sigma^{2}=.001$) is very close to the optimal oracle value .7387, therefore validating our procedure.

+As expected, the averaged estimator exhibits slightly better performance (see \autoref{figsynthetic}, a), due to its improved numerical stability over the randomized estimator.

+When $\delta$ and $\sigma^{2}$ are finely calibrated, the algorithm almost always selects the two ground truth covariates ($3$ and $5$, see \autoref{figsynthetic}, b).
+As highlighted above, additional junk covariates may be selected when the fit to the data is weak (\ie, $\delta$ is too small), leading to poor performance.

 We now compare our PAC-Bayesian procedure to two state-of-the-art methods, on real-life datasets.
 Since our work investigates nonlinear scoring functions, we restricted the comparison with similar methods.
 The Rankboost \citep{FISS03} and TreeRank \citep{BCDV2010,CDV2011} algorithms appear as ideal benchmarks.
 We have conducted a series of experiments on the following datasets: Diabetes, Heart, Iono, Messidor, Pima and Spectf.
 All these datasets are freely available online, following \href{http://archive.ics.uci.edu/ml/}{http://archive.ics.uci.edu/ml/} and serve as classical benchmark for machine learning tasks.
 Our results are wrapped up in \autoref{tablereal} (where TRT, TRl and TRg denote the TreeRank algorithm trained with decision trees, linear SVM and gaussian SVM, respectively).
 For most datasets, our PAC-Bayesian estimators compete on similar ground with the four other methods, intercalating between the less and most performant method, while being the only ones supported by ground theoretical results.